riceissa/issarice.com/drafts/spaced-repetition.md

 that you actually need to process the whole thing as a new thing again, and when that happens it's like you "bust the cache".

-on the other hand, some feedback _is_ immediate. if your card is too big for example, you will notice on that same day, or a couple days later.

-I'm not sure if there is a way to speed up the feedback you get.

 part of this has moved to https://wiki.issarice.com/wiki/Spaced_repetition_experiments_take_months_to_complete

 # big vs small cards